HTML 5, the future of the Web

 Frames disappear.
 Consequently the tags frame, frameset, noframe are not any more part of the format.

-HTML 5 is a replacement for the current HTML 4 language, standard of the W3C.
+HTML 5 is a replacement for the current HTML 4 standard of the W3C.
 Its definition is supported by major actors of the Web, Google, Apple, Mozilla and Opera.
 Microsoft support it in Internet Explorer 9 the largely most used browser.

 The author of the HTML 5 definition became employed of Google.